 Complete Part II if the organization answered "Yes" on Form 990, Part IV, line 15.
-This means the organization reported on Form 990, Part IX, Statement of Functional Expenses, column (A), line 3, more than \$5,000 of grants and other assistance to any particular foreign organization or entity (including a foreign government) or to a particular U.S. organization or entity for foreign activity.
+This means the organization reported on Form 990, Part IX, Statement of Functional Expenses, column (A), line 3, more than \$5,000 of grants and other assistance to any particular foreign organization or entity (including a foreign government) or to a particular U.S. organization or entity for the understood purpose of engaging directly or indirectly in foreign activity.